 9) Mini medi-kit: I really mean mini – all you ‘really’ need is a box of plasters/band-aids, a pair of small scissors, a bottle of iodine and some decent painkillers.
+My recommendation?
+Red Bali Kratom capsules, or really any strain, as long as its from a reliable vendor like Kona Kratom or Star Kratom.
 Anything that requires more probably also requires a trip to the doctors where they will invariably have a much bigger array of materials at their disposal.

 10) Condoms: As the traveling mantra so wisely states “Take only memories and leave only footprints”, so pay heed to this, relish the memories and don’t feel the need to take back a nice bout of syphilis to remind you of the great time you had overseas!

 Sunglasses – you’ll be able to buy a pair of Raybans (of dubious originality) for a dollar or two on every street corner

 Any white clothing – they might look fresh and clean now but after a week or two of traveling, some dodgy handwashing and getting whacked back in your bag every day, fresh and clean they won’t be for long!

 A good phone – if you feel the need to stay connected (as I do) then avoid the temptation to bring your iphone or blackberry.
 Ask your sister for her crap hand-me-down, make sure it’s unlocked for all networks and your good to go, without the fear of getting mugged!